The Rural Housing Fund has provided a £130,000 grant towards the build cost of £550,000 for six units of affordable housing at Findhorn Ecovillage.

 House prices on the Findhorn peninsula are very high relative to local salaries.
 Six more flats for rent are currently under construction by The Park Ecovillage Trust in The Park.
 It is expected that further affordable housing development will be created in future.

-An ecological footprint study was undertaken in 2007 by an external body and the community’s carbon footprint was at that time the lowest ever measured in the industrialised world.
+An ecological footprint study was undertaken in 2007 by an external body and the community’s footprint was at that time the lowest ever measured in the industrialised world.
 This was possibly due to a number of factors, with housing being one of them.

 For more on the affordable housing project, see here.